Hockey Gods

 Uploaded By: PRESIDENT on October 22nd, 2016

-Elmer "Moose" Vasko - Born December 11, 1935 in Duparquet, Quebec – Died October 30, 1998 was a Canadian professional ice Hockey defenceman.
+Elmer "Moose" Vasko - Born December 11, 1935 in Duparquet, Quebec – Died October 30, 1998 in Dorval, Quebec was a Canadian ice Hockey defenceman.

-Five years later, he decided that the thrill had left the game for him and he retired.
+5 years later, he decided that the thrill had left the game for him and he retired.
 But as the 1967 expansion approached Minnesota North Stars general manager-coach Wren Blair approached his Chicago counterpart, Tommy Ivan, to get permission to approach Vasko.
-This time Vasco was ready to return to hockey.
-He won his fourth All-Star honour in 1969 before finally retiring as a player in 1970.
+This time Vasco was ready to return to Hockey.
+He was selected to his 4th All-Star Game in 1969 before finally retiring as a player in 1970.

 Sourced from lockportbears34 - ebay.com.